Emmanuel Iheanacho: Political career

 He was again nominated for a ministerial position in March 2010, and was said to be the choice of the National Chairman of the People's Democratic Party (PDP), Prince Vincent Ogbulafor.

 Shortly after being appointed Minister of Interior, Iheanacho toured the Medium Security Prison in Kuje, Abuja, where he found many unfinished projects and demanded action.
-He also said his ministry would work with the ministry of justice to speed up the trials of over 30,000 prison inmates still waiting trial, and to allow for release of inmates who had nor been tried after three or more years in jail.
+He also said his ministry would work with the ministry of justice to speed up the trials of over 30,000 prison inmates still waiting trial, and to allow for release of inmates who had not been tried after three or more years in jail.
 In April 2010 he inaugurated the Nigeria Civil Defence College for Peace Disaster Management, Katsina, an institution for training security personnel.

 On 18 April 2011, the Jonathan administration suspended Iheanacho from his post as Minister of Interior one day after Jonathan had been reelected.
 The reason was said to be "a number of lapses in the political leadership of the ministry traceable to his personal and official conduct".
-The decision to suspend rather than dismiss the minister was unusual, but was not immediately explained.
+The decision to suspend rather than dismiss the minister was unusual but was not immediately explained.